Siege of Moat Cailin

 Ramsay Bolton gathers a large force of northerners, including Boltons, Hornwoods, and Cerwyns, as well three hundred Umber spearmen and a hundred archers led by Hother Whoresbane.
 Ramsay's force is to rendezvous with the Ryswells and Dustins and then take the fortress.
 After Ramsay arrives, one of Lord Rodrik Ryswell's sons, Roger or Rickard, states the ironborn have withstood three northern attacks already.

 Ramsay sends his servant "Reek", actually the traumatized Theon Greyjoy, to the castle "disguised" as Theon, the son of Lord Balon Greyjoy and the garrison's prince.
 Theon is to offer the garrison terms of surrender: if the ironborn lay down their weapons and come to the Bolton camp unarmed, Ramsay will feed them and send them home to the Iron Islands.
-Theon is nearly struck by a crannogmen's arrow while traveling to the ruins; blood-blooms flourish among nearby corpses.
+Theon is nearly struck by a crannogman's arrow while traveling to the ruins; blood-blooms flourish among nearby corpses.
+Theon spots pale faces on the battlements of the Gatehouse Tower and along the broken masonry atop the Children's Tower.

 Once inside Moat Cailin, Theon discovers the garrison has been weakened by poisoned arrows and contaminated water.
 The cellar's vaults have flooded, so corpses are now left where they fall.
 All of the ironborn within the Children's Tower have died, save two cannibals eating the corpses, who were then executed by Dagon Codd.
 The nominal commander of the garrison, Ralf Kenning, is now incapacitated and near death on part of a poisoned arrow.
 Theon puts him out of his misery by slitting his throat before offering his terms to the leaderless remaining ironborn, many of whom are from the ill-regarded House Codd.